uladzislau-varabei/stylegan-tf2/README.md

       * Sampling method: *full*, *end*
       * Epsilon: default is *1e-4*
       * Optional face crop for dataset with human faces (default is *False*)
-      * Number of images (the official implementation uses 100k, which takes lots of time to run, so consider using a lower value, e.g., 20k or 50k)
+      * Number of samples (the official implementation uses 100k, which takes lots of time to run, so consider using a lower value, e.g., 20k or 50k)
   - To calculate the metric when the resolution of generated images is less than 256 (VGG was trained for 224) images are naively upsampled to resolution 32, if their resolution is lower than that.
       * Probably images should be upsampled to 256 resolution.
 It's not obvious how the case is handled in the official implementation.
-  - This implementation uses the same type of noise (random or same) for metric evaluation as for training (random by default).
-    The official implementation doesn't randomize noise to evaluate metric.
+  - Supports mixed precision and XLA.
-  - *TensorFlow 2* port of lpips model by `moono` is used: https://github.com/moono/lpips-tf2.x.
+  - Slightly changed *TensorFlow 2* port of lpips model by `moono` is used: https://github.com/moono/lpips-tf2.x.
-* Frechet Inception Distance (FID) is to be added soon.
+* Frechet Inception Distance (FID)
+  - Supports mixed precision and XLA.

 ## Further improvements

+- Add CUDA implementations for fused layers
+- Add benchmarks
+- Implement memory efficient `Mish` activation function
+- Change names for images and weights, so that total number of processed images is used
 - Add config similar to the one used in the original implementation
 - Tune settings for *mixed precision* training stabilization tricks
-- Fix implementation of PPL metric, so that non-random noise is used for the entire batch
-- Implement FID (Frechet Inception Distance) metric
-- Implement Style mixing
-- Implement Truncation trick
 - Add multi GPU support
+- Fix training in a single process
 - Fix problems with name scopes inside `tf.function()`.
   The current solution relies on the answer by `demmerichs`: https://github.com/tensorflow/tensorflow/issues/36464